 When to syringe feed and what to feed?

-- If your rabbit is not eating at all but they are still producing droppings and you are certain they do not have a blockage (your vet can confirm this) you do need to start syringe feeding them to help stop the stomach from shutting down.
+- If your rabbit is not eating at all but you are 100% sure they do not have a blockage and are still producing droppings, you can start to syringe feed them.
+This will help stop their stomach from shutting down.

-- Don’t just give them medications.
+- Don’t just give them medications, when they are not eating.
 Mash some of their pellets up and add this also to things like critical care mixtures.
 It’s more palatable to them and you may find they will take it more willingly.
 Add some hot water (not boiling) to the pellets and mash them so it resembles baby food.
 You may need to add more water as you go as the pellets will soak it up and make the mixture thick.
 Gently poke a fork prong into the top of the syringe to widen it and this will help the mixture go into the syringe easier.

-- Make a soup of vegetables.
-Boil 2 or 3 vegetables (chopped into small pieces) like carrot, cabbage & celery in a little water for about 10 mins.
-Liquidise the vegetables with the water they cooked in also and cool and then syringe feed to your rabbit.
-This is so much more palatable than the medications and will help them that little bit more to get their appetite back.
+- Try making your rabbit a vegetable soup to help encourage them to eat again!
+Boil 2 or 3 vegetables like a small piece of carrot, cabbage & celery in a little water for about 10 mins.
+Liquidise the vegetables with the water they were cooked in, allow to cool and then syringe feed to your rabbit.
+This is so much more palatable to your rabbit than giving them just their medications and it will help them that little bit more to get their appetite back.

-- Always syringe feed every 2 to 3 hours and through the night too if your rabbit is not eating at all and you know there is no blockage (check if there are any droppings.
-If there aren’t any then its likely they may have a blockage).
+- Always syringe feed every 2 to 3 hours and through the night too, if your rabbit is not eating at all and you know there is no blockage.

 Tips on how to syringe feed

 - Carry out in an unfamiliar place.
-Your rabbit won’t feel as confident and will be unlikely to struggle as much.
+Your rabbit won’t feel as confident and will be less likely to struggle as much.

-- Never feed when they are laid backwards like a baby.
+- Never syringe feed your rabbit when they are laid backwards like a baby.
 Always feed with them upright.

 - One way to feed them is for you to kneel on the floor and place your rabbit between your legs with his back end nearest to you.
 Bend forwards and use your other hand to secure them at the front to avoid them running forwards.